chen-bowen/Self_Driving_Car/2. Advanced_Lane_Detection/README.md

 * Warp the detected lane boundaries back onto the original image
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

+The whole pipeline was developed in object oriented programming of 6 different classes. `GradientFiltering` and `ColorFiltering` contains the binary filters that would help the pipeline segment out the potential location of lane lines. `Calibration` contains methods to calibrate the camera, undistort and warp images into bird eye views. `Line` defines a line objects which could be used to save some past information about the line, such as slopes and curvature.
+Finally `LaneDectionPipeline` builds the software pipeline that transform and annotate each frame of the video.

+### Color Filtering

+Using the HSV space filter, the noise of the image

 The images for camera calibration are stored in the folder called `camera_cal`.

 The images in `test_images` are for testing your pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `output_images`, and include a description in your writeup for the project of what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.